Recurrence versus Transience for Weight-Dependent Random Connection Models: Transience

 \end{lemma} \begin{proof} The second inclusion is trivial for any $q(\beta')\in[0,1]$.
 The first inclusion follows by the observation that the scaling properties of the underlying Poisson process $\eta$ allow us to couple $\mathcal{G}^{\beta'}$ and $\mathcal{G}^{\beta}$ in such a way, that $\mathcal{G}^{\beta'}$ coincides precisely with Bernoulli percolation on the \emph{vertices} of $\mathcal{G}^{\beta}$ for some retention probability $q(\beta')\in(0,1)$.
 On any non-trivial connected graph, it is easily seen that Bernoulli percolation of edges and Bernoulli percolation of vertices with the same retention parameter $q$ can be coupled in such a way that the edge percolation configuration dominates the vertex percolation configuration.
-Applying this coupling to the connected components of $\mathcal{G}^{\beta}$ yields the first inclusion. \end{proof} An important consequence of Lemma~\ref{lem:sprinkling} is that under the coupling
+Applying this coupling to the connected components of $\mathcal{G}^{\beta}$ yields the first inclusion. \end{proof} [3]